Last updated: November 12, 2020

 Monoclonal antibodies are a type of therapeutic agent under investigation for the treatment of COVID-19.
 These agents are often created by identifying pathogen-specific B cells of patients who have recently recovered from an infection or by utilizing mice genetically modified to have an immune system (Marovich, June 2020).
 Once the B cells are identified, the genes of immune globulin heavy and light chains are recovered.
 These genes are then expressed to produce monoclonal antibodies.
 Monoclonal antibodies have singular activity against a predetermined target; they therefore differ from convalescent plasma, which consists of polyclonal antibodies in serum derived from patients who are convalescing from an infection (Marston, April 2018).
 Monoclonal antibodies have been developed for the treatment and prophylaxis of other viral infections, such as HIV, influenza, RSV, MERS-CoV, Ebola and Zika virus (Walker, January 2018).
 Of these, only monoclonal antibodies targeting RSV and Ebola have been shown to be effective in human trials (with the former having FDA approval) (Marovich, June 2020).
 Several products targeting the other aforementioned viruses are currently being studied in clinical trials.

-ACTIV-3 is an NIH-sponsored phase 3 clinical trial of one of Eli Lilly's monoclonal antibodies, comparing LY-CoV555 and remdesivir against placebo and remdesivir in patients who have been hospitalized with mild or moderate COVID-19.
-On October 13, 2020, the trial's independent data safety monitoring board recommended a pause of the study after noting the group of patients who had received 5 days of LY-CoV555 had a different clinical status than the group who had received placebo and subsequently halted enrollment after determining a lack of efficacy.
+ACTIV-3 is an NIH-sponsored inpatient phase 3 clinical trial comparing bamlanivimab and remdesivir against placebo and remdesivir.
+In October 2020, the trial's independent data safety monitoring board recommended pausing the study after noting the group of patients who received five days of LY-CoV555 had a different clinical status than the group who had received placebo and subsequently halted enrollment after determining a lack of efficacy.
 Other LY-CoV555 trials continue, and further data is forthcoming.

 A review of the literature on this topic will be developed once relevant clinical data in humans are made fully available to the public.